keilaash/cli-wiki/cli-wiki/src/containers/docker_cicd_guide.md

 - Quicker feedback and recovery
 - Consistent and repeatable deployments

-CI/CD is a cornerstone of DevOps practices, promoting collaboration between development and operations teams, and enabling organizations to respond to market changes faster.
+CI/CD is a cornerstone of DevOps practices, promoting collaboration between development and operations teams, and enabling organisations to respond to market changes faster.

 ## Why Docker for CI/CD?